 Find how to get a free legal consultation in Tennessee.
 Low-income families, seniors, and the working poor can get help with a civil issue.
 Free volunteer as well as pro-bono attorneys provide advice, consultation, and support with a wide range of issues, including around houses, domestic disputes, utility disconnections and more.
 Locate free legal aid services in TN below.

-Free legal aid programs in Tennessee exist to ensure equal access to justice for low and moderate income individuals, the elderly, abused, disabled, and others who can’t afford their own lawyer.
+Lawyers, their staff, and attorneys from non-profit firms ensure equal access to justice for low and moderate income individuals, the elderly, abused, disabled, and others who can’t afford representation.
+In person and telephone consultations are offered.
 The programs help people with civic cases and not criminal.
 The various non-profit law firms in Tennessee provide free civil legal assistance to tens of thousands of individuals every year.

 - Unpaid rent that may be leading to an eviction.
 Attorneys represent low income tenants in local Tennessee housing courts.

 - A complaint that you may have regarding repair issues of your home or apartment, or an issue involving the condition of rental property or an apartment.

 - A landlord/tenant dispute on rent, eviction, or any state of Tennessee housing issue.